explaingit

 TLDR

-Live-reload tool for Go development that automatically rebuilds and restarts your application whenever you save a file.
+Air is a live-reload development tool for Go that automatically rebuilds and restarts your program every time you save a file, eliminating the manual stop-compile-restart loop.

 Mindmap